Quarantine poster

 The inciting incident occurs at 11 minutes when The fire crew receives an emergency call about a woman screaming in an apartment building.
 Angela and Scott accompany them, disrupting their routine night and launching them into the nightmare..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to The CDC seals the building from the outside with chains and boards, trapping everyone inside.
+This demonstrates the protagonist's commitment to The CDC seals the building from the outside with chains and boards, trapping everyone inside.
 Angela, Scott, and all residents are forced into quarantine with no way out, entering the true horror., moving from reaction to action.

 The Collapse moment at 67 minutes (75% through) represents the emotional nadir.
 Here, Jake the firefighter is killed by the infected, and Briana (the little girl) reveals she's infected, attacking and killing her mother.
-All hope dies as even the innocent are lost and Angela's few remaining protectors are gone., illustrates the protagonist at their lowest point.
+All hope dies as even the innocent are lost and Angela's few remaining protectors are gone., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 Angela and Scott discover the attic apartment key and learn about the doomsday cult patient zero who was kept in the penthouse.
 They realize the source of the outbreak and make the choice to investigate, hoping for answers or escape., demonstrating the transformation achieved throughout the journey.